-The secret is to prepare it with ingredients that have stronger flavors.
-For example, if you roast it use smoked paprika or curry powder (mixed with oil).
+The secret is to combine with ingredients, which have stronger flavors.
+For example, if you roast it, mix it with smoked paprika or curry powder (infused in oil).
 If you eat it raw, make sure to cut the florets finely, so they absorb the other flavors.

-And don’t throw away the stalky part.
-You can chop it fine, then roast it as I mentioned above, or keep it whole, coat it with tahini butter and roast it in a 200°C or 400°F preheated oven.
+Don’t throw away the stalky part.
+You can chop it finely, then roast it as I mentioned above, or keep it whole, coat it with tahini butter and roast it in a 200°C or 400°F preheated oven.

 Cauliflower and Herb Salad

 - 1 small or medium cauliflower, only florets finely chopped with a sharp knife or ½ cup finely chopped mint

 - ½ cup finely chopped parsley

 - ½ cup finely chopped cilantro

 - ½ cup toasted sunflower seeds (in a skillet over low heat until golden, don’t add oil!)